Banana wandering spider. The Brazilian wandering spider causes painful death from erection. Lethal dose of poison

 Appearance and features

 The Brazilian wandering spider is a fairly large arthropod.
-In length, an adult reaches 16 centimeters.
-In this case, the body of an arthropod is about 7 centimeters.
-The distance from the beginning of the front legs to the end of the hind legs is about 17 cm.
-The color of this type of spider is slightly different, but in most cases it is a dark brown color.
-Although there are spiders of yellowish and red shades.
-The entire body of the spider is covered with small, dense hairs.
+The length of an adult reaches 16 centimeters.
+Moreover, the body of the arthropod is about 7 centimeters.
+The distance from the beginning of the front legs to the end of the hind legs is approximately 17 cm.
+The color of this type of spider is slightly different, but in most cases it is dark brown.
+Although there are also spiders of yellowish and red shades.
+The entire body of the spider is covered with small, dense hairs

-The body of the spider is divided into the cephalothorax and the abdomen, which is connected by a bridge.
-It has 8 strong and long legs, which are not only a means of transportation, but also act as tools of smell and touch.
+The spider's body is divided into a cephalothorax and an abdomen, which is connected by a bridge.
+It has 8 strong and long legs, which are not only a means of transportation, but also act as instruments of smell and touch.
 The legs often have black stripes and spots.
-The legs of a spider of this species are quite massive, somewhat similar to claws.
-There are as many as 8 eyes on the head of the spider, they provide the spider with a wide view.
+The legs of this type of spider are quite massive, even somewhat similar to claws.
+There are as many as 8 eyes on the spider’s head; they provide the spider with a wide view.

-Interesting fact: The banana spider, although it has so many eyes and can see in all directions, does not see very well.
-He reacts more to movement and objects, distinguishes the silhouettes of objects, but does not see them.
+Interesting fact: Although the banana spider has so many eyes and can see in all directions, it does not see very well.
+He reacts more to the movement of objects, distinguishes the silhouettes of objects, but does not see them.

-Also, when examining the spider, pronounced chewing can be noted; during an attack, they are especially visible.
-When attacking, the spider demonstrates the lower part of its body, on which bright spots are visible, to scare away enemies.
+Also, when examining the spider, you can notice pronounced chewing; during an attack they are especially visible.
+When attacked, the spider demonstrates the lower part of its body, on which bright spots are visible, to scare away enemies.

 Where does the Brazilian wandering spider live?